memcmahon/LaunchTechnicalChallenge/readme.md

 After you have refactored the CreditCard class, update this document with answers to the following questions:

 * It's not uncommon that a student just learning to program would feel comfortable with the code as it was initially provided.
+How would you describe the necessity of refactoring this class?
-Is the code that you created better than the previous version?
-Why or why not?
-How would you describe the advantages/disadvantages of your refactored code to a student who is still fairly new to programming?
+* How would you describe the advantages/disadvantages of your refactored code to a student who is still fairly new to programming?
 * Are there additional changes that you would make, if given more time?